Search-Engine-DSA-Project/Search-Engine/README.md

     In inverted index we have unique words from all the documents mapped to document id which is mapped to no. of hits.
 So the overall *time complexity* for inverted index is **(ln(n))^2**.

-    **Note:** If better methods are found during the completion of project the code may be changed to perform more efiiciently.
+    **Note:** If better methods are found during the advancement of project the code may be changed to perform more efiiciently.
 ## Authors

 - [Shalina Riaz](https://github.com/shalinaariaaz)